Cookie Policy

 Dare to Know

 Enlightenment thinkers sought to transform their world and how people thought about it.
-Use the source collection and video below to examine their motives and impacts.
+Use the article, source collection, and activity to examine their motives and impacts.